 Check with your company's legal or financial counsel to confirm exactly what documents you are required to keep, and for how long.
 Even if you're well-versed in these issues, you may have missed recent regulatory or guideline changes.
 In some cases, paperwork you assumed you needed to retain may actually be OK to shred — and that can free up a lot of space.
 Confirming the rules means you can clear up any uncertainties.

 Once know what you must retain, the next job is to tackle the less cut-and-dried areas.
 These are the files that aren't required, but that might be useful to your peers.
-Talk to key coworkers or managers about what files should be retained, and for how long.
+Talk to employees about what files should be retained, and for how long.
 Reach an agreement, write it down, and get confirmation that this plan works for them.
 That way, everyone is aware of what you'll have on file and what you won't.

 2. Shred Sensitive Documents